-- p0050 A separate but related stream of HCI/CSCW research attempts to understand the function of medical records in supporting medical work.
-Berg (1997) referred to medical records as a formal tool or system that embed representations describing medical workplace and activities.
-He argued that through clinicians' reading and writing in their patient care activities, medical records play a fundamental and constitutive role in supporting medical practice (Berg, 1996).
-In studying e-prescribing applications, Gorman et al. (2003) argued that HIT systems are useful only when their designs accommodate and facilitate clinical activities as a multidisciplinary collaboration effort and fit better into the larger system of patient care. - ^{p0055} Part of this stream concerns the question whether medical records should be conceptualized as process centered (i.e., organized around a medical facility's work processes) or as patient centered (i.e., organized around the patient's disease descriptors and health conditions).
-For instance, Østerlund (2004) depicted medical records acting like a "map and itinerary to guide clinicians' work," and thus he favored the process centered organization.
-As we will see, this distinction is critical to the design of medical record systems. - p0060 Finally, to examine the appropriateness (accuracy and comprehensiveness) of representations of medical work in the context of medical records design, we found the concept of trajectory, a term that Strauss and colleagues (Glaser and Strauss, 1967; Strauss, 1993; Strauss et al., 1997) first coined, useful in our analysis.
-According to Strauss, a "clinical course" differs from an "illness trajectory."
-The clinical course describes what has happened since the patient's admission, such as reasons for the admission, medically meaningful symptoms, and diagnostic results and treatment plans; whereas an illness trajectory refers "not only to the physiological unfolding of a patient's disease but also to the total organization of work done over the course, plus the impact on those involved with that work and its organization" (Strauss et al., 1997, p.
+A separate but related stream of HCI/CSCW research attempts to understand the function of medical records in supporting medical work.
+Berg [1] referred to medical records as a formal tool or system that embed representations describing medical workplace and activities.
+He argued that through clinicians' reading and writing in their patient care activities, medical records play a fundamental and constitutive role in supporting medical practice [2].
+In studying e-prescribing applications, Gorman et al. [8] argued that HIT systems are useful only when their designs accommodate and facilitate clinical activities as a multidisciplinary collaboration effort and fit better into the larger system of patient care.

+Part of this stream concerns the question whether medical records should be conceptualized as process-centered (i.e., organized around a medical facility's work processes) or as patient-centered (i.e., organized around the patient's disease descriptors and health conditions).
+For instance, Østerlund [14] depicted medical records acting like a "map and itinerary to guide clinicians' work," and thus he favored the process-centered organization.
+As we will see, this distinction is critical to the design of medical record systems.

+Finally, to examine the appropriateness (accuracy and comprehensiveness) of representations of medical work in the context of medical records design, we found the concept of trajectory, a term that Strauss and colleagues [7, 17, 18] first coined, useful in our analysis.
+According to Strauss, a 'clinical course' differs from an 'illness trajectory.'
+The clinical course describes what has happened since the patient's admission, such as reasons for the admission, medically meaningful symptoms, and diagnostic results and treatment plans; whereas an illness trajectory refers "not only to the physiological unfolding of a patient's disease but to the total organization of work done over the course, plus the impact on those involved with that work and its organization" ([18], p.
 8).
-The difference between a specific clinical course and an illness trajectory, as we show in the later sections of this chapter, is useful in understanding doctors' information practices and the role of medical records in supporting (or hindering) such practices.
+The difference between a specific clinical course and an illness trajectory, as we show in the later sections of this paper, is useful in understanding doctors' information practices and the role of medical records in supporting (or hindering) such practices.

-3. ABOUT THE STUDY
+ABOUT THE STUDY

-p0065 We collected the field data by observing a general internal medicine team.
-This team was selected because its work is in line with our primary research interest, long-term use of medical information.
-The team provides service to patients who often have chronic episodes of their illness across their adult lifespan and come to the hospital when they experience a flare-up or other acute situations.
+We collected the field data by observing a general internal medicine team.
+This team was selected because its work is in line with our primary research interest -long-term use of medical information.
+The team provides service to patients who often have chronic episodes of their illness across their adult life-span and come to the hospital when they experience a flare-up or other acute situations.
 Observing this service's work would thus provide rich data on information reuse issues from a long-term perspective.